 Frankly, I am shocked that neither one of us filed papers during that time.
 He had to drive every single mile of the PCS move, towing our other car, with a medicated (translation: sleeping) pregnant wife, kid and two dogs in the truck.
 By the time we moved and got our stuff, I was so tired and sick from the pregnancy, I was useless for months.
 We are still unpacking boxes.

 Good thing neither of us had the time or energy to hire an attorney.

 And now, here we are a year later with our new bundle of joy, a daughter starting middle school (every time I see the commercial for my old IUD I laugh), and I am now working full-time from home.
-My husband is out of the fleet which means he cannot be deployed for at least 2 more years.
+My husband is out of the fleet, which means he cannot be deployed for at least two more years.
 He has gone to a conference here and there, and will go to a school this fall.
-But for the most part he will be home for 3 years.
-I am very grateful that he is home, he is safe, and he is experiencing all the firsts with our second daughter that he missed with our oldest.
-I really do enjoy his company, I love waking up to him every morning, and even after all these years he still makes me laugh at least once a day… which I love.
+But for the most part he will be home for three years.
+I am very grateful that he is home, he is safe and he is experiencing all the firsts with our second daughter that he missed with our oldest.
+I really do enjoy his company, I love waking up to him every morning, and even after all these years he still makes me laugh at least once a day…which I love.